-If we take a quick look back, the Guest account is automatically enabled in older OS, and it is part of the “Everyone” group.
-This creates a problem because whatever access given to “Everyone”, Guests inherits it.
+For example, the Guest account is automatically enabled in older OS, and it is part of the “Everyone” group.
+This creates a problem because whatever access is given to “Everyone”, Guests inherits it.

 So, are you ready to know the best approach?
-Here we go!

 Give “Everyone” Full Control on the Share permission and define specific permissions on the NTFS level

 Simply, a Share permission is what you set to a folder when you share it.
 The Share permissions determine the type of access others have to the shared folder across the network.

 The most restrictive wins!

 Whichever of the two is more restrictive is applied as the effective permission – what the user can actually do to the files and folder.

-For the sake of fun let’s reverse that order.
-Now we have Share Permission – Full Control and NTFS Permission – Read.
-Does that change the effective permissions?
-Absolutely not!
-Again, the most restrictive permission applies.
+Similarly, if that order is reversed, and we have Share Permission – Full Control and NTFS Permission – Read, does that change the effective permission?

-I hope these clear things up.
 To learn more about NTFS Permissions, Share Permissions, and how to use them, get your free course HERE!